Shapes of surfaces that contain a great and a small circle through each point: Abstract

 \section{Abstract}

-We classify the possible shapes of surfaces in the 3-dimensional unit-sphere that contain both a great and a small circle through each point.
-A corollary is that such a surface either is the pointwise product of circles in the unit quaternions or contains six concurrent circles. \ Similarly, we define the \df{right Clifford translations} as
+We classify the topological types of surfaces in the 3-dimensional unit sphere that contain both a great and a small circle through each point.
+In particular, these surfaces are homeomorphic to one of five normal forms and are either the pointwise product of circles in the unit quaternions or contain five concurrent circles.
+We classify the real singular loci of such surfaces and characterize how circles in the surface meet the self-intersection locus. \ We call $Z\subset S^3$ a \df{Clifford torus} if there exist great circles $A,B\subset S^3$ \st $Z=A\star B$.
+Clifford tori are of degree four and were pioneered by William Kingdon Clifford (1845--1879) (see \citep[VII]{1998}).

-The left/right Clifford translations induce \df{isoclinic rotations} of $S^3$, namely rotations where each point in $S^3$ rotates with the same angle.

-\begin{proposition} The left or right Clifford translations of $\S^3$ leave the left and right generators of the elliptic absolute $\E$ invariant, \resp. \end{proposition}